 In 1992, it was reported that there is lower postoperative morbidity in younger patients.
-O A study of 4,004 patients published in 2007 showed that a patient having a M3M removed was 1.5 times more likely to experience a complication if they were over 25 years of age than a younger patient.
+A study of 4,004 patients published in 2007 showed that a patient having a M3M removed was 1.5 times more likely to experience a complication if they were over 25 years of age than a younger patient.
+Similarly, in a 2003 study of 583 patients, age was correlated with risk.
 Other studies also show that postoperative risks increase with increasing age.
 Together with depth of impaction, unfavourable root formation and the experience of the surgeon, a consensus of the literature supports the concept that postoperative risks from M3M removal increases with age.
 These risks include infection, dry socket, increased pain and longer recovery time.